practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/04 - logic programming/README.md

 The **OCaml** reference is true in my opinion.
 Knowing some [OCaml](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/02%20-%20functional%20languages/OCaml#ocaml) helps with understanding and developing Mercury programs.

-Also helpful was my [Clojure](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/02%20-%20functional%20languages/Clojure#clojure) program, specifically with the "pure" style, since Clojure, in contrast to Ocaml, also adheres to **strictly immutable data structures**.
+Also helpful was my [Clojure](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/02%20-%20functional%20languages/Clojure#clojure) program, specifically with its "pure" style, since Clojure, in contrast to Ocaml, also adheres to **strictly immutable data structures**.

 <br/>